 We’re proudly independent of technology suppliers and services companies, so we can help you with truly impartial advice.

 Our core focus is how digital technologies are changing the ways that organisations and people get work done.
 As well as providing retainer services that give you on-demand access to our research and advice, we also provide customisable training and consulting services.

 We’ve been in business since 2005 and we’re based in the UK, but our research scope and consulting base is international.
-We currently have around 7,000 members of our subscriber community – from across financial services, retail, utilities, government, telecoms, travel and transport, healthcare and high-tech sectors.
+We currently have around 7,500 members in our subscriber community – from across financial services, retail, utilities, government, telecoms, travel and transport, healthcare and high-tech sectors.

 Our analyst team